 Why target energy demands of casinos when the gaming area is just one piece of a larger complex?
-First, while there is much written on approaches to sustainable design, nowhere have we found a document focused on reducing the energy needs of gaming spaces.
+First, while there is much written on approaches to sustainable design, nowhere have we found a document focussed on reducing the energy needs of gaming spaces.
 Second, casinos do require a huge amount of energy to operate.
 These energy demands stem from casino use and design, two considerations that directly impact each other.

 A typical casino is a windowless box, traditionally isolated from exterior air and light.
-This enclosed volume is often entirely dependent on the building's mechanical systems, which must attend to stringent lighting and heating-ventilation-airconditioning (HVAC) demands.
-In addition to practical lighting considerations, glowing signs and other lighted markers are needed for entertainment and navigational purposes.
-Spot lighting directs attention to certain gaming tables or electronic gaming machines (Hirotaka Ellis et al, 2011), which simultaneously draw energy and raise the ambient temperature.
+This enclosed volume is often entirely dependent on the building's mechanical systems, which must attend to stringent lighting and HVAC demands.
+In addition to practical lighting considerations, glowing signs, and other lighted markers are needed for entertainment and navigational purposes.
+Spot lighting directs attention to certain gaming tables or EGMs (Ellis et al., 2010), which simultaneously draw energy and raise the ambient temperature.